Artists With Disability Invited To Pitch Proposals For 2021 Sydney Festival

 Kerry Comerford, Accessible Arts CEO: “Accessible Arts is delighted to once again be involved in this important initiative for bringing the work of arts practitioners with disability to a wider audience.
 The unique perspectives and experiences of artists with disability present exciting avenues for new artistic possibilities right across the spectrum of visual, performing and literary arts.
 Congratulations to the teams whose work is being presented at the upcoming Sydney Festival 2020.
 We hope this great outcome will encourage lots more artists with disability to submit proposals for the Festival in 2021.”

 Artists with disability are currently being invited to submit proposals for Sydney Festival 2021.
 Creative teams submitting to the Initiative must be disability-led.
 This means applicants must demonstrate that the artistic process within the group is led by artists with disability.
-Submissions close on 31 March 2020: https://www.sydneyfestival.org.au/access-submissions
+NB!
+Due to the impact of COVID-19, the deadline for submission to this initiative has been extended to 5pm on 20 April 2020. https://www.sydneyfestival.org.au/access-submissions

 Sydney Festival received over 40 submissions for the 2020 Festival which were reviewed by Accessible Arts and a specialist advisory panel to ensure submissions met criteria.
 Thanks to the initiative, the 2020 Sydney Festival program presents two new shows that share unexplored aspects of the lived experiences of artists with disability.